todofixme/gps-tools-frontend/README.md

 # Frontend of GPS-Tools based on React and Leaflet
 This is the frontend of [GPS-Tools Backend](https://github.com/devshred/gps-tools-backend).
 It provides some useful features for dealing with GPS files:
-* Merging files
+* Merging GPS-files
 * Converting between formats (FIT, GPX, TCX, GeoJSON)
-* Visualizing GPS-files
+* Visualizing GPS-files on a map
 * Adding, changing and removing waypoints
 * Optimization of waypoints to improve performance on GPS-devices